 How I got involved

 I first stumbled upon Lenormand while looking up Tarot art.
-At the time, I was keeping an eye out for ideas for a theme for my Inktober 2017 challenge.
+At the time, I was keeping an eye out for ideas for a theme for a drawing challenge over the month of October 2017.
 Lenormand fit the bill nicely – 36 cards, a manageable number very close to 31 days of October.
 When I finished, I thought it’d be neat to turn them into real decks and actually start carrying one around and referencing it.
-Thus, the Fortune Inktober Lenormand deck came into existence!
+Thus, the Fortune Lenormand deck came into existence!

 I have friends and family who’ve used oracle and divination systems for decades.
 My personal long-time interest since childhood stems mainly from learning about them as reference material for art and stories.
 They’re a fantastic source of ideas and systems for symbols.
 Like astrology, it’s one of many things humans developed to help understand the world around us.
 We’ve been collectively building upon these systems for hundreds of years (in some cases, thousands or more!), creating rich histories and mythologies around them.
 I find them a fascinating lens for looking at how we as humans think, and how we create meaning for ourselves.
 This has largely shaped my perspective about these systems.